Chainlit/cookbook/openai-concurrent-functions/readme.md

 ## Key Components

 - `get_current_weather`: This function takes a location and a unit (either "celsius" or "fahrenheit") as input and returns a hardcoded weather report in the form of a JSON string.

-- `call_tool`: This function is a step in the Chainlit workflow.
-It takes a tool call and a message history as input, calls the `get_current_weather` function with the arguments provided in the tool call, and appends the function response to the message history.

-- `call_gpt4`: This function is another step in the Chainlit workflow.
-It takes a message history as input, generates a response using the GPT-4 model, and processes the response.
-If the response includes a tool call, it calls the `call_tool` function.

 - `run_conversation`: This function is the main loop of the chatbot.
 It takes a message as input, appends it to the message history, and then alternates between calling the `call_gpt4` function and processing its responses until a maximum number of iterations is reached.